Speed Champions January 1, 2026

 Final Score

-Parts Quality: 10/10 - Loaded with exclusive color combinations, great prints, and two new minifigure torsos that parts collectors will want.
+Parts Quality: 9/10 - Exclusive color combinations, great prints, and two new minifigure torsos that parts collectors will want.

-Overall: 8/10 - A great set at a fair price with enough exclusive parts, strong design, and genuine film accuracy to make it an easy buy.
+Overall: 7/10 - A great set at a fair price with enough exclusive parts, strong design, and film accuracy to make it an easy buy.